sinclairnick/reciparse/README.md

-# Hrecipe
+# Reciparse

-> A simple, small package for parsing hrecipe data

-Hrecipe data is a standard microformat for representing recipe data.
-It is useful for scraping and parsing recipe content.
+> A utility for scraping and parsing recipe data from common recipe websites

+Reciparse aims to parse recipes with the following formats
+ - Structured LD JSON data
+ - hRecipe format
+ - Site-specific scraping
+in that order.

+> Currently only structured data is supported